XueweiLi-lxw/iSVR/README.md

 1. Core Functions

 isvr.GA: Uses genetic algorithm to find optimal hyperparameters for the iSVR model

 isvr.fit: Trains the iSVR model using optimized hyperparameters

+qmtsvr.dist is derived from the qmtsvr package functions

-Interaction Detection: Significance testing for interaction effects based on Score test and Davies algorithm
+Interaction Detection: The iSVR testing process utilizes a score test based on M-estimation theory to assess the significance of interactions, and computes p‑values using the Davies method.

 2. Environment Requirements

 Encoding: UTF-8

 Dependencies: